 It does have a larger footprint but folds easily if you do need to move it.

-The Bowflex Treadmill 10 is a bit more expensive at around $1,999.
+The Bowflex Treadmill 22 is a bit more expensive at around $2,699, in line with the top of the line Echelon Stride..

-So if you look at the Echelon Stride vs Peloton, NordicTrack and Bowflex, the main difference is the competition has touch screen displays to access their live and/or on-demand workouts, and you need to use a tablet on the Echelon Stride.
+So if you look at the Echelon Stride vs Peloton, NordicTrack and Bowflex, the main difference is the competition has only touch screen displays to access their live and/or on-demand workouts, and Echelon offers a lower end model without a touchscreen.

-If you're looking to participate in live classes on your treadmill, currently only Echelon and Peloton offer this capability, although that might change over time.
+If you're looking to participate in live classes on your treadmill, currently only Echelon, Peloton and NordicTrack offer this capability, although that might change over time.
 All of the other competitors offer on-demand classes that you can access any time.

 So if live classes are definitely a must, then the Echelon Stride might be a great option for you, especially given its extremely compact design, easy folding and comparatively low price tag.
-If you prefer a more advanced treadmill, then Peloton is probably more your speed. (no pun intended)
+If you prefer a more advanced treadmill, then Peloton might be more your speed. (no pun intended)

 However, if you're OK with on-demand classes only, as most people are, and space is not a major issue, then you might be better served with a more advanced treadmill from NordicTrack, ProForm (which also offers iFit) or Bowflex.